wells-wood-research/drMD/README.md

 # Usage

-Now that you have sucessfully set up the dependancies for drMD, you are nearly ready to run some biomolecular simulations!
+Now that you have successfully set up the dependencies for drMD, you are nearly ready to run some bimolecular simulations!

 If you have used the GitHub installation method, you can run drMD using the following command: